 In The Heroes of Olympus (the sequel series to the Percy Jackson books) introduces Jason Grace as the new hero and leader.
 The first book spends a lot of time telling readers how powerful and good looking he is but gives no original character traits.
 The fact he's lost his memory and is replacing the beloved (and much more interesting) Percy, doesn't help.

-Sisterhood series by Fern Michaels: It seems that as the series goes on, the characters who are not the main characters become more interesting.
-This could be due to the fact that the main characters remain pretty much the same as the series goes on, while everyone else gets affected by their actions and react to them in different ways.
+Sisterhood Series by Fern Michaels: It seems that as the series goes on, the characters who are not the main characters become more interesting.
+This could be due to the fact that the main characters remain the same as the series goes on, while everyone else gets affected by their actions and react to them in different ways.

 Community has this issue.
 With Troy, Abed and Annie all becoming an Ensemble Darkhorse, Jeff Winger has been left behind by the fandom, although he's not really The Scrappy - Pierce gets that dubious honour.